 Our work on promoting social skills including good manners, resilience, self-awareness, consideration and co-operation throughout the curriculum enables children to become fantastic role models and the very best version of themselves.

 At Lowton J and I children are assessed every lesson which helps the teacher plan the next steps to be taught.
 At the end of each term, assessment data is gathered and progress is checked by the senior leadership team.
 Children are expected to make good or better progress in all subjects and this individual progress is tracked and reported to parents and carers at Parents’ Evenings and in the end of year report

-To view each subject in more detail, please click on the following links:-
+To view each year groups curriculum coverage in more detail, please click on the following links:-